nthucurry/gitbook/knowledge/cloud/azure/azlearn-basic.md

 ### Application Gateway (Lev 7)
 Application Gateway manages the requests that client applications can send to a web app.
 Application Gateway routes traffic to a pool of web servers based on the URL of a request.
 This is known as application layer routing.
 The pool of web servers can be Azure virtual machines, Azure virtual machine scale sets, Azure App Service, and even on-premises servers.

+Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.

+The Application Gateway will **automatically load balance** requests sent to the servers in each back-end pool using a round-robin mechanism.
+However, you can configure session stickiness, if you need to ensure that all requests for a client in the same session are routed to the same server in a back-end pool.
 <br><img src="https://docs.microsoft.com/zh-tw/azure/application-gateway/media/overview/figure1-720.png">
 <br><img src="https://docs.microsoft.com/zh-tw/azure/application-gateway/media/application-gateway-components/application-gateway-components.png">
 <br><img src="https://miro.medium.com/max/1400/0*X38oEgWmuKHRAqVP.png">